T-Cell Activation in Aging (T-Cell Act in Aging) - 04.23.14

 Science Objectives for Everyone

 T-Cell Activation in Aging (T-Cell Act in Aging) seeks the cause of a depression in the human immune system while in microgravity.
-T-cells, a type of white cell, are coated with chemical receptors that must trigger together to activate the body's immune system properly.
-T-cells from flight crews and ground volunteers in a range of ages are analyzed to determine changes in protein production and gene response on the ground and in microgravity.
+T-cells, a type of white blood cell, have surface chemical receptors that must trigger together to activate the body's immune system properly.
+Isolated T-cells are flown to ISS and then return for analysis to determine changes in gene response on the ground to determine the role of microgravity on the immune system.

 Science Results for Everyone